grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ```

 Below is an example Kubernetes configuration which sets up two sets of Agents:
-* A pool of "load balancer" Agents:
+* A pool of load-balancer Agents:
   * Spans are received from instrumented applications via `otelcol.receiver.otlp`
   * Spans are then exported via `otelcol.exporter.loadbalancing`.
-  * The "load balancer" Agents will get notified by the Kubernetes API any time a pod
+  * The load-balancer Agents will get notified by the Kubernetes API any time a pod
-    is added or removed from the pool of "backing" Agents.
+    is added or removed from the pool of sampling Agents.
-* A pool of "backing" Agents:
+* A pool of sampling Agents:
-  * The "backing" Agents do not need to run behind a headless service.
+  * The sampling Agents do not need to run behind a headless service.
-  * Spans are received from the "load balancer" Agents via `otelcol.receiver.otlp`
+  * Spans are received from the load-balancer Agents via `otelcol.receiver.otlp`
   * Traces are then sampled via `otelcol.processor.tail_sampling`.
   * The traces are exported via `otelcol.exporter.otlp` to a an OTLP-compatible database such as Tempo.